The Absolute Best Things to Do in Spicy Chongqing

 Views of downtown Chongqing from the Hongyadong

-Yuzhong Route #1: Jiefangbei & Surrounding Area
+Downtown Route #1: Jiefangbei & Surrounding Area

 Jiefangbei Food Street + Monument

 Jiefangbei Food Street will give you all the tastes of Chongqing that you could desire (although save some room, because Ciqikou also has plenty of food and spice).
-It's also conveniently located in the glitzy downtown part of Chongqing, so take some time to stroll through the streets and feel like you're in a city like New York.
+It's conveniently located in the glitzy downtown part of Chongqing, so take some time to stroll through the streets and feel like you're in a city like New York.
 Additionally, you can check out the Jiefangbei People's Liberation Monument celebrating their victory against Japan in the Sino-Japanese war.

 Chongqing Hongyadong